- My LS

-The legislation updates form SDLT1 to allow for the introduction of a 2% non-resident stamp duty land tax (SDLT) surcharge that will apply to purchases of residential property by non-UK residents.
+The legislation updates the SDLT1 form, introducing a 2% non-resident stamp duty land tax (SDLT) surcharge that applies to purchases of residential property by non-UK residents.

-The changes come into force from 1 April 2021.
+The changes came into force from 1 April 2021.

-The regulations include new questions on the SDLT return in connection with the introduction of the SDLT surcharge on non-UK residents purchasing residential property in England and Northern Ireland.
+The regulations include new questions on the SDLT1 form in connection with the introduction of the surcharge on non-UK residents buying residential property in England and Northern Ireland.

-The regulations also provide for the removal of question 64 (agent’s DX number and exchange).
+The regulations also remove question 64 (agent’s DX number and exchange).

 Buyers are now asked whether they are non-resident or a UK-resident close company controlled by non-residents, and if they are claiming Crown Employment Relief.

-HM Revenue and Customs (HMRC) say that where the effective date of the transaction is before 1 April 2021, the buyer can use either the new form or the current version, provided the form is delivered before 1 May 2021.
+HM Revenue and Customs (HMRC) says that where the effective date of the transaction is before 1 April 2021, the buyer can use either the new form or the previous version, provided the form is delivered before 1 May 2021.

 What this means for solicitors

-The introduction of the non-UK resident surcharge and these related changes to the SDLT return mean that, for the first time from 1 April 2021, solicitors and others in the home-buying process will have to consider the concept of residence.
+From 1 April 2021, the introduction of the non-UK resident surcharge and related changes to the SDLT1 return form mean that, for the first time, solicitors and others in the home-buying process have to consider the concept of residence.

-Solicitors will need to obtain more information when filling out an SDLT return form.
+Solicitors will need to obtain more information when filling out an SDLT1 return form.